Geniusyingmanji/Geniusyingmanji.github.io/_pages/about.md

 My name is Yifan Zhou(周奕帆), I'm currently a postgraduate student at [Shanghai Jiao Tong University(SJTU)](https://en.sjtu.edu.cn/).

-My research interest includes natural language processing and computer vision and I'm trying my best to explore it.
+My research interest includes natural language processing and computer vision, now I'm trying my best to explore it.

 🌟 I’m open to any possible discussions or collaborate opportunities.
 If you’re interested in working with me, don’t hesitate to drop me an email!